 In terms of advertising, according to Magna, 55 percent of digital ads are generated through clicks and impressions on mobile devices used around the world.
 Even Google and Facebook’s domination in ad sales has a sizable amount coming from mobile ads.

 Living in the Land of Bots

 Artificial intelligence (AI) has made its presence more known in the realm marketing this year through the use of chat bots.
 So just because you’re not on your website 24/7, it doesn’t mean that there isn’t a helpful presence there, waiting to assist prospects and customers.

 Chat bots aren’t the only way AI has been working for brands.
 You can see it in inbound marketing campaigns such as Streak, which help to move leads down funnels to transform into customers.

 In 2018, expect to see more of the same–more brands embracing AI help and creating more personalization through algorithms based on customer behavior.
 This data can readily be gained from social networks, mobile app downloads, and online purchases.

 Video Makes a Marketing Star

 The increased use of Instagram Stories and Facebook Live are emblematic of this pivot to video—especially live video.
-If you’re looking to upgrade how you give announcements or showcase special events at your company, live video can keep you ahead of the curve in 2018.
+If you’re looking to Review upgrade how you give announcements or showcase special events at your company, live video can keep you ahead of the curve in 2022.